Endurance develops strength of character in us~ Romans 5:4 NLT

 Here we are :-)

-After our ride, I washed Farah down & checked her for ticks - not finding any.
-She rolled in the grass - then I sprayed her again.
+After our ride, I washed Farah down & checked her for ticks.
+Thankfully, I didn't find any.
+She rolled in the grass.
+Afterward, I sprayed her again.
 I'd sprayed myself down from top to bottom before we rode, then wore a bug band.
-Butch rode out to the barn with me to drop Farah off - then - it was dinner in Mineola.
-Well, I got home & found a tick under my bra line!
+Butch rode out to the barn with me to drop Farah off.
+Dinner in Mineola ended the day.
+At home I found a tick under my bra line!
 YUCK!
 A desperate yell to my husband - he couldn't believe how hard it was attached!
-I dabbed the spot with alcohol & next time you can be sure that even my bra will be sprayed!
+I dabbed the spot with alcohol.
+Next time even my bra will be sprayed!

 Wednesday, May 24, 2017